Skulllady/serenity/README.md

   - Users are able to search for a transaction
   - Users are able to view personalised forecasts of their expenses
   - Users have access to more visualisation options
+  - Users are asked for password validation when editing or deleting an account or transaction
+  - Users can add custom categories

 ### Special Thanks
 - Calm FishingBoat Video by Kristian Aleksandrov from Pexels